 History’s beaten the hazard.

 The second stanza of the poem ‘The Times Are Tidy’ brings forth the life of Dwight Eisenhower, who was the notable American army general and Supreme Commander of the Allied Expeditionary Force in Europe, during World War II.
-He was also the president of the United States, the time she has written the poem.
+He was also the president of the United States, at the time she has written the poem.
 Here, she pictures how even the great commander has no work compared to his ventures in the world war.
 She suggests that the heroes born at this time have a role to play by making a comparison to the heroes of fairytales who fight the lizard.
 Similar to that the wartime heroes have no role to play in this quiet age.
 Due to “lack of action” even the heroes like “Eisenhower” have become “leaf-size” and what they have achieved has become “History’s beaten the hazard,” the things of the past.

 The last crone got burnt up